 OTHER AWESOME HIKES IN CAZORLA, SEGURA Y LAS VILLAS NATURAL PARK

 When is the best time to hike Rio Cerezuelo

 Rio Cerezuelo is a stunning hike all year round.
-Yet, in the summer months it can get hot to do the last bit of the trail.
-After leaving the river, there is an ascent which can get sweaty before you arrive to the waterfall.
+Yet, in the summer months, it can get hot to do the last bit of the trail.
+After leaving the river, there is an ascent that can get sweaty before you arrive at the waterfall.